Prediabetes Symptoms and 4 Natural Treatment Remedies

 Being aware of your own health information is an important element in taking control of your health, something I suggest to all of my patients.
 Here’s a simple chart to help determine if you’re heading into a danger zone:

-You may be suffering from pre-diabetes if you have any three of the following:
+You may be suffering from prediabetes if you have any three of the following signs or symptoms:

 - Your BMI (Body Mass Index) is 27 or higher.
 If you don’t know what your BMI is, simply put “BMI” in your favorite search engine to find one of the many online sites with a tool that calculates it for you.